 In addition, the Canadian Commandery supports specifically Canadian charities and causes of its choice.
 In Canada the Order also works through its charitable arm, the Noble Hearts Foundation, a registered Canadian charity – Charitable Registration Number: 83471 3000 RR0001.
 As of the beginning of 2020, the Canadian Commandery and The Noble Hearts foundation has assisted in raising over $250,000 for local and international charities.

-The Canadian Commandery also has a Gore-Niagara Sub-Commandery under Lt The Chevalier Sean Livingston KCJ, serving members of the Order in southern Ontario, west of Toronto.
+The Canadian Commandery also has a Gore-Niagara Sub-Commandery under The Chevalier Capt.
+Jason Burgoin KCJ, serving members of the Order in southern Ontario, west of Toronto.
 The Gore-Niagara Sub-Commandery is famous for its annual Trafalgar Night Dinner, celebrating the hero of Trafalgar, and member of the Order of Saint Joachim, Admiral Lord Horatio Nelson.

 For additional information about the Canadian Commandery of The Order of Saint Joachim, including admission inquiries, please contact the Commander.